wpilibsuite/frc-docs/source/docs/software/labview/resources/waiting-for-target-to-respond.rst

 Waiting for Target to Respond - Recovering from bad loops
 =========================================================

 .. note:: If you download LabVIEW code which contains an unconstrained loop (a loop with no delay) it is possible to get the roboRIO into a state where LabVIEW is unable to connect to download new code.
-This document explains the process required to load new, fixed, code to recover from this state.waiting-for-target-to-respond/
+This document explains the process required to load new, fixed, code to recover from this state.

 The Symptom
 -----------